-Figure A3.2: Autogas excise taxes as % of taxes on diesel per litre, 2017
+Figure A3.2: Autogas excise taxes as % of taxes on diesel per litre, 2018 on Autogas lower than that on diesel or gasoline in all the countries surveyed here.

 Note: Thailand is not included, as Autogas was effectively subsidised (i.e. the tax was negative).